Samhi Hotels Q1 FY26: Decoding the Future of Indian Hospitality After a 353% Profit Surge

 PAT 192 42 +353.8% 855

-Based on its impressive historical growth trajectory (32% revenue CAGR and 44% EBITDA CAGR over the last 10 years) and the current quarter’s strong performance, Samhi Hotels firmly establishes itself as a fast grower in the Indian hospitality landscape.
-The ability to grow earnings at a faster rate than revenue (18.6% EBITDA growth vs. 13% revenue growth) by effectively managing expenses and leveraging operational efficiencies is a key characteristic of such companies.
+Given its impressive historical performance (32% revenue CAGR and 44% EBITDA CAGR over the last decade) and the current quarter’s strong showing, Samhi Hotels firmly positions itself as a fast grower.
+The ability to accelerate earnings growth at a faster clip than revenue, driven by both top-line expansion and operational efficiencies, is a hallmark of strong management execution and future earnings potential.

-Strategic Capital Allocation: Building for the Future 🏗️
+Strategic Capital Allocation: Building a Future Empire 🏗️

-The company has aggressively pursued asset recycling, monetizing over ₹2.1 billion in assets since 2023 at an attractive average EV/EBITDA multiple of ~20x.
-The recent sale of Caspia Hotel, New Delhi, is a prime example of this strategy, allowing Samhi to redeploy capital into higher-yield opportunities.
+The company has aggressively pursued asset recycling, monetizing over ₹2.1 billion in assets since FY23 at an attractive average EV/EBITDA multiple of ~20x.
+The recent agreement to sell Caspia Hotel, New Delhi, for an enterprise value of ₹65 million, despite it previously generating an operating loss, is a prime example of disciplined capital reallocation.
+This move allows Samhi to redeploy capital into more accretive opportunities within its core markets.

-These investments are not just about adding rooms; they are targeted at enhancing the company’s asset quality and market positioning.
-The presentation projects that even without RevPAR growth from FY2025 levels, the installed capacity (including current and pipeline rooms) could deliver a Consolidated Income of ~₹15,300 million and Consolidated EBITDA of ~₹6,300 million (a 41% margin) – a significant jump from FY25 actuals.
-This clearly demonstrates the potential for future revenue and earnings growth as these projects come to fruition.
+These investments are not merely about adding capacity; they are targeted at enhancing asset quality and market positioning.
+Management projects that even without any RevPAR growth from FY25 levels, the installed capacity (including current and pipeline rooms) could deliver a Consolidated Income of ~₹15,300 million and an impressive Consolidated EBITDA of ~₹6,300 million (a 41% margin).
+This translates to a significant ~33% increase in income and ~42% increase in EBITDA compared to FY25 actuals, purely from projects already in the pipeline – a powerful testament to the future earnings potential embedded in their strategy.

 Fortifying the Balance Sheet: A Deleveraging Triumph 📊

-Financial Flexibility Snapshot (Amounts in ₹ mn, unless specified)
+Financial Flexibility Snapshot (Amounts in ₹ million, unless specified)

 Metric Mar 31, 2025 Jun 30, 2025 Post Caspia Delhi Sale